 - Other related crimes (where the elements of the crime are substantially similar to the elements of a crime listed above).

-It is important to understand that the U visa is a nonimmigrant visa, meaning it does not confer the right to live in the United States indefinitely.
-The U V visa is not a green card nor does it grant you U.S. Citizenship.
-If granted, the U visa is valid for four years.
+It is important to note that the U visa is a nonimmigrant visa, meaning it does not confer the right to live in the United States indefinitely; it is not a green card or citizenship.
+Instead, the U visa is valid for only four years.
 At the expiration of that four-year period, it may be possible for the U visa holder to extend the U visa in limited circumstances, including if law enforcement still requires the U visa holder’s assistance, if there are delays in consular processing, or if there are other exceptional circumstances.

-- They have been physically present in the United States for a continuous period of at least three years while maintaining U visa status
+- They have been physically present in the United States for a continuous period of at least three years while holding the U visa status;

-- Their presence in the United States is justifiable on humanitarian grounds, to ensure family unity, or their presence is in the public interest
+- Their presence in the United States is justifiable on humanitarian grounds, to ensure family unity, or their presence is in the public interest; and

 - They merit a favorable exercise of discretion (factors such as family ties in the United States, hardship, and the length of a U visa holder’s stay in the United States may merit a favorable exercise of discretion).